-The Product User Guide (PUG) contains the description for the first version (Version 1.0) of the Lakes_cci dataset, this project is part of the Climate Change Initiative led by the European Space Agency (ESA).
+The Product User Guide (PUG) contains the description of version 1.1 of the Lakes\cci dataset, this project is part of the Climate Change Initiative led by the European Space Agency (ESA).
 The PUG provides the end user with practical information regarding the use of the different products included in the Lakes Essential Climate Variable (ECV).

-This PUG accompanies version 1.0 of the CDRP of the Lakes_cci and details its file content, format, standards applied for variables calculation, software tools enabled to read the data.
+This PUG accompanies version 1.1 of the CDRP of the Lakes\cci and details its file content, format, standards applied for variables calculation, software tools enabled to read the data.

 The user shall rely on the CRDP meta data to know exactly which data has been used to generate the CRDP.
-Lakes_cci project
+Lakes\cci project

-The overarching objective of the Lakes_cci project is to produce and validate a consistent data set of the variables grouped under the Lakes ECV.
+The overarching objective of the Lakes\cci project is to produce and validate a consistent data set of the variables grouped under the Lakes ECV.
 This includes aiming for the longest period of combined satellite observations by designing and operating processing chains, designed to be ultimately feature in a sustainable production system